barbararcbf12/WhatAmIEating/README.md

 The app was developd in Swift 4 and makes use of Firebase for authentication and storage.

-# Link for download at the Apple Store
+# Link for downloading at the Apple Store

 https://itunes.apple.com/dk/app/what-am-i-eating/id1375335352?mt=8